Why January is the perfect time to book in-home family photos in New England

 Maybe like many families the last few years, you’ve spent a lot more time at home and invested some time and energy into updating a room or two (or more!).
 Getting photos at home is a great way to celebrate that hard work and your beautiful new space!

-Four: You don’t love your house, but it’s your home.
+Four: Your house needs work, but it’s still your home.

 Maybe like me, your home is old or outdated or cluttered or just not where you want it to be.
 For a long time, I dragged my feet on photographing my family in some of the rooms I disliked the most, but I was missing out on opportunities to tell (and remember) our full story.
 My kitchen is way too cluttered most of the time.
 It has yellow walls and orangey-cabinets and terrible lighting, but those are the last things I’m thinking about or will remember when I look back on this photo of my daughter: